 We've surveyed our friends and family, conferred with colleagues, and our social media audience and asked them all the same question: What toys keep your kids busy for hours?
 The answers probably aren't too surprising to longtime parents.
-The gimmicky toys your kids just have to have didn't make our list of all-star toys.
-Instead, here are 12 classics that did.
 All of these highly recommended picks force kids to use their imaginations and build worlds of their own, which, in turn, translates to more extended playtime, and a little more peace for parents.

 Airplane-obsessed kids get a kick out of building this Lego 787 Dreamliner.
 There's seemingly a Lego set for any interest.
 Photo by Sara M.